aiberlin/NTMI/README.md

 `Quarks.install("NTMI");`
 This installs all other required quarks.

-- update all quraks that NTMI depends onto their current versions:
+- update all quarks that NTMI depends on to their current versions:
 `Quark("NTMI").dependencies.do(_.update);`

+NOTE: if you have any local modifications in a quark, `Quark("something").update` will fail silently.
+In that case, open Terminal, go to the quark folder, and check which files are changed with `git status` etc.

+When the quarks are updated:
 - recompile the class library
 - for a first test, run the file "00loadMe.scd"
 -> you should see a big red GUI window called ntmi_mainStage.

-Recommendations:
+Recommendation:
 Also install SC3-plugins
 (some sound processes require UGens from SC3-plugins) https://github.com/supercollider/sc3-plugins

-For auto-loading NTMI on startup, use the StartupFile quark:
+For auto-loading NTMI (or other projects) on startup, use the StartupFile quark:
 ```
 StartupFile.writeStartupFileToExternalPath('ntmi',
  (Quark("NTMI").localPath +/+ "NTMI_AI_sc_setup/00_loadMe.scd")